O-X-L/ansible-webui/docs/source/usage/4_config.rst

  **WARNING**: If possible - set your secrets as environmental variables.
 Users that are allowed to execute/modify jobs :ref:`are be able to read the content of the config-file <usage_security_issues>`

-* Provide it by flag: :code:`python3 -m ansibleguy-webui -c /etc/ansible-webui/config.yml`
+* Provide it by flag: :code:`oxl-ansible-webui -c /etc/ansible-webui/config.yml`

 * Provide it by env-var: :code:`AW_CONFIG=/etc/ansible-webui/config.yml`